Christian psychology: Juan Luis Vives

-Rene Descartes
+René Descartes

-Rene Descartes, a famous French philosopher, contributed to the field of psychology while also keeping the Catholic church's beliefs in mind.
-Descartes' beliefs were controversial during the 17th-century because some of his beliefs went against Christian teachings.
+René Descartes, a famous French philosopher, contributed to the field of psychology while also keeping the Catholic church's beliefs in mind.
+Descartes's beliefs were controversial during the 17th-century because some of his beliefs went against Christian teachings.
 Contrary to Christian teachings, Descartes believed that animals could be understood as a machine that did not have a soul.
 Although he did not specifically say that humans did not have a soul, Christians found this statement to be controversial because human beings resembled animals.
 These beliefs were written in his work titled The World.
 The World was never published because Descartes feared the Catholic church would punish him for his controversial beliefs.